 So it’s all in the title.
 I have no idea what to do.
 I was hoping loadStrings and saveStrings would work but it didn’t so I’m assuming these don’t work with processing for android.
 So how would I go about tracking a high score?
 All I need is to track a single number.

-Check this https://forum.processing.org/two/discussion/21008/how-to-save-score to explore a relevant post related to storing scores.
+Check this How to save score - Processing 2.x and 3.x Forum to explore a relevant post related to storing scores.